 Other human rights and environmental risks associated with batteries are emerging.

-Communities at the Frontlines
+Communities at the Frontlines of the Climate Crisis

 Cobalt mining in the Democratic Republic of the Congo

 More than half of the world’s total supply of cobalt comes from the Democratic Republic of the Congo (DRC).
 According to the government’s own estimates, 20% of the cobalt currently exported from the DRC comes from artisanal miners in the southern part of the country.
-There are approximately 110,000 to 150,000 artisanal miners in this region, who work alongside much larger industrial operations.
+There are approximately 110,000 to 150,000 artisanal miners in this region, who work near much larger industrial operations.

-Governments are required to prohibit and eliminate all forms of child labour and companies must not use or benefit from child labour in their supply chains.
+Companies must not use or benefit from child labour in their supply chains.
 Amnesty calls on companies to investigate their supply chains and admit to human rights abuses if they find them.